“The Sopranos Reinvent Surrealism”

 - The fact that Isabella is just a figment of Tony’s imagination is subtly established early on.
 If you’ll remember back to “Down Neck,” Tony takes his Prozac, looks into the mirror and flashes back to his childhood as Jefferson Airplane’s “White Rabbit” fills the soundtrack.
 A similar occurrence happens in “Isabella” — Tony takes his increased dosage of lithium, looks in the mirror and “Tiny Tears” by Tindersticks plays in the background.
 A hazy-faced Tony sits on the bathtub, a psychedelic vibe in the air.
 In the next scene, he sees Isabella outside his window.

 - Also, later in the episode, Tony goes up to bed right before another Isabella scene, implying that it all happened while dreaming.
+However, the episode never confirms if it happens during Tony’s naps or during a drug-induced daydream.

 - When Carmela sees Isabella — which we now know was just a dream — she threatens to cut Tony’s dick off.
 Carmela often fires back with snappy retorts, but one so extreme should be another tip-off that this is part of Tony’s imagination.
 Not to mention the Freudian castration-anxiety implications.